automl/GoLU/README.md

 model = update_golu_parameters(model, new_alpha=0.8, new_beta=1.2, new_gamma=0.9)
 ```

 However, please don't set these parameters in the activation to negative values.
 This could lead the Gompertz function to lose its characteristic S-Shape.
-Also, this can be done only when the model has an instance of GoLUCUDA in it.
+Also, this can be done only when the model has an instance of GoLU in it.

 ### 5️⃣ Commands